Desalination: Outflow

 Desalination processes produce large quantities of brine, possibly at above ambient temperature, and contain residues of pretreatment and cleaning chemicals, their reaction byproducts and heavy metals due to corrosion (especially in thermal-based plants).
 Chemical pretreatment and cleaning are a necessity in most desalination plants, which typically includes prevention of biofouling, scaling, foaming and corrosion in thermal plants, and of biofouling, suspended solids and scale deposits in membrane plants.

 To limit the environmental impact of returning the brine to the ocean, it can be diluted with another stream of water entering the ocean, such as the outfall of a wastewater treatment or power plant.
 With medium to large power plant and desalination plants, the power plant's cooling water flow is likely to be several times larger than that of the desalination plant, reducing the salinity of the combination.
 Another method to dilute the brine is to mix it via a diffuser in a mixing zone.
 For example, once a pipeline containing the brine reaches the sea floor, it can split into many branches, each releasing brine gradually through small holes along its length.
 Mixing can be combined with power plant or wastewater plant dilution.
 Furthermore, zero liquid discharge systems can be adopted to treat brine before disposal.

-Another possibility is making the desalination plant movable, thus avoiding that the brine builds up into a single location (as it keeps being produced by the desalination plant).
+Another possibility is making the desalination plant movable, thus preventing brine from building up at a single location.
 Some such movable (ship-connected) desalination plants have been constructed.

 Brine is denser than seawater and therefore sinks to the ocean bottom and can damage the ecosystem.
-Brine plumes have been seen to diminish over time to a diluted concentration, to where there was little to no effect on the surrounding environment.
+Brine plumes have been seen to diminish over time to a diluted concentration, resulting in little to no effect on the surrounding environment.
 However studies have shown the dilution can be misleading due to the depth at which it occurred.
-If the dilution was observed during the summer season, there is possibility that there could have been a seasonal thermocline event that could have prevented the concentrated brine to sink to sea floor.
-This has the potential to not disrupt the sea floor ecosystem and instead the waters above it.
-Brine dispersal from the desalination plants has been seen to travel several kilometers away, meaning that it has the potential to cause harm to ecosystems far away from the plants.
+If dilution is observed in summer, this may be due to a seasonal thermocline event preventing concentrated brine from sinking to the sea floor.
+This has the potential to disrupt the waters above the sea floor.
+Brine dispersal from desalination plants has been seen to travel several kilometers away, potentially harming distant ecosystems.
 Careful reintroduction with appropriate measures and environmental studies can minimize this problem.

+Energy use

+The energy demand for desalination in the Middle East, driven by severe water scarcity, is expected to double by 2030.
+Currently, this process primarily uses fossil fuels, comprising over 95% of its energy source.
+In 2023, desalination consumed nearly half of the residential sector's energy in the region.